ash-jc-allen/redactable-models/README.md

 #### `ModelRedacted`

-When a model is redacted, a `AshAllenDesign\RedactableModels\Events\ModelRedacted` event is fired that can be listened on.
+When a model is redacted, an `AshAllenDesign\RedactableModels\Events\ModelRedacted` event is fired that can be listened on.

 ## Testing